OpenBazaar/official_site/_posts/blog/2018-11-11/2018-11-11-shop-openbazaar-pascal-boyart-dropship-io-boston-zcash-users-group.markdown

 layout: post
 date: '2018-11-11 06:30:00 -0300'
 social_title: 'Shop OpenBazaar - Pascal Boyart, DropShip IO and Boston Zcash Users Group'
-social_description: 'Want to know what you can buy with Bitcoin?
-(Or Bitcoin Cash, or Zcash?)
+social_description: 'Want to know what you can buy with Bitcoin, Bitcoin Cash, or Zcash?
 All kinds of things on OpenBazaar!
 OpenBazaar is a marketplace where you can buy and sell what you want and connect to people all around the world who are using cryptocurrencies like Bitcoin.'
 social_image: Pascal_Boyart_on_OpenBazaar.png
 ---